krypted/extensionsmanager/README.md

 <img src="https://github.com/krypted/extensionsmanager/blob/main/Images/xc2.png" width="300" height="150" />

 ## Other Types of Extensions
 Swift apps aren't the only thing on a Mac that's extensible.
 For more on telemetry into what Chrome Extensions are doing and to list them, see https://github.com/krypted/extensionsmanager/tree/main/Chrome%20Extensions.
 Keep in mind that as users use Chrome they grant more and more entitlements to the browser.
 For a list of Chrome extension APIs that can be consumed by basic javascripts, see https://github.com/krypted/extensionsmanager/blob/main/Chrome%20Extensions/apilist.

+Firefox is similar.
+Most endpoints are named similarly ( https://github.com/krypted/extensionsmanager/blob/main/Firefox%20Extensions/apisaslist ), but the notation isn't chrome.<API>, it's browser.<API>.<method>.
+Thefore, the scripts have to be tailored to a different format for expressions.
+Further, Firefox keeps a simple extensions.json so it's easy to list them https://github.com/krypted/extensionsmanager/tree/main/Firefox%20Extensions.

 ## What's next?